Analog007/quiz/README.md

-# details for the app.
+# Details for the app.

 This project has a really simple design based on buzzfeed.com